 The key to counting words in Excel is correctly identifying and counting the spaces between and around the words.
-You need to remove leading and trailing spaces in the cells, or the word count will be inflated.
+You need to remove leading and trailing spaces in the cells.
+Otherwise, your word count will be inflated.
 There are a couple of ways to do this.
-A simple way is to use an Excel add-on such as ASAP Utilities.
+A simple way is to use an Excel add-on such as ASAP Utilities which offers countless helpful tools.

 In addition to the TRIM function, I’ll also use Excel’s LEN function and SUBSTITUTE functions.
 These are also considered TEXT functions.

-SUBSTITUTE function is similar to “search and replace” on a cell, except we can specify how many times the substitution should occur.
+The SUBSTITUTE function is similar to “search and replace” on a cell, except we can specify how often the substitution should occur.
 For example, you could indicate once, all, or a specific number.

 For example, the formula =SUBSTITUTE(A1,”firefox”,”google”) would replace the word “firefox” with “google” for cell reference A1.